bakano98/CS4222-Project/report.md

     <em> Figure 4: Details about the algorithm </em>
 </p>

-Figure 4 shows an example of how neighbour discovery is achieved.
+Figure 4 shows an example of how neighbour discovery is achieved with our algorithm.
 Assuming **SENDER** wakes up approximately 1 slot late, **REQUESTER** begins discovery early.
 This means that their wake slots are out of sync by 1 slot.

 Since **REQUESTER** has a staggering wake slot, in cycle 2, **REQUESTER** and **SENDER** wake slot synchronises and wakes up at the same slot (slot 12) and discover each other.

 We implemented a synchronisation mechanism that is shown in the 3rd cycle of Figure 4.
-When both **REQUESTER** and **SENDER** aligns their wake slot (in cycle 2) with each other, **REQUESTER** stops staggering their wake slot, and instead reverts to the simplest logic (that follows the **SENDER**'s logic) waking up at the first slot, then sleeping for the remaining 9.
-This ensures synchronisation of both **REQUESTER** and **SENDER** wake times.
+When both **REQUESTER** and **SENDER** aligns their wake slot (in cycle 2) with each other, **REQUESTER** stops increasing the staggering of the wake slot and instead continues its current behaviour.
+In the case of Figure 4, it will sleep for 1 slot, wake for 1 slot, and sleep for the remaining slot.

+This ensures synchronisation of the nodes.
+This behaviour can be extended to multiple `REQUESTER` nodes, and synchronisation should not fail upon discovery.

 The logic/inspiration for this algorithm follows the Lowest Common Multiple logic.
 The wake slot for **REQUESTER** is staggered until it matches up with **SENDER**.
 The finer details of the **SENDER** and **REQUESTER** are described in the subsections below.

 #### **SENDER**

 Each cycle is segmented into 10 slots.
-The sender will alway wake up the radio for the first slot, before going to sleep for the remaining 9 slots.
+The sender will always wake up the radio for the first slot, before going to sleep for the remaining 9 slots.

 #### **REQUESTER**

 Likewise, each cycle is segmented into 10 slots.
 For this algorithm, we introduce a variable `i` to stagger when the radio should wake up.
-When the requester first starts up, it turns on the radio at the very first slot, then sleeps for the remaining 9 slots. `i` is increment by 1, staggering the radio wake slot to be the second slot.
+When the requester first starts up, it turns on the radio at the very first slot, then sleeps for the remaining 9 slots. `i` is incremented by 1, staggering the radio wake slot to be the second slot.

-Consequently, `i` is incremented, and the radio wake slot is pushed again, until eventually it resets back to the very first slot.
+Subsequently, `i` is incremented, and the radio wake slot is pushed again, until eventually it resets back to the very first slot.
 This algorithm is described in Figure 4.

-The above algorithm ensures that the SENDER and REQUESTER will eventually find each other within a deterministic 10s (or 10 cycles), while reducing the duty cycle to 10% (from a previous 19%).
+The above algorithm ensures that the SENDER and REQUESTER will eventually find each other within a deterministic 10s (or 10 cycles), while reducing the duty cycle to 10% (from a previous 19%), which can be considered to be a major (reduced duty cycle by almost half!) improvement.

 ### Logic for proximity detection